swpolgla/discordrb-minecraft-bot/README.md

 Install ruby from https://www.ruby-lang.org/en/downloads/ or by using your package manager.
 I won't provide instructions on how to install it or set it up.
 You'll need the full or dev versions of ruby.
-On Ubuntu the package is labeled as `ruby-full` I've personally used Ruby 2.6.3 while developing the bot, however anything newer than 2.5 should work fine.
+On Ubuntu the package is labeled as `ruby-full` Additionally, you'll need to install bundler to install dependencies.
+On Ubuntu the package is labeled as `bundler` I've personally used Ruby 2.6.3 while developing the bot, however anything newer than 2.5 should work fine.
 If anything newer *doesn't* work, please let me know!

 The version provided with newer versions of MacOS is sufficient.

-Make sure you install bundler as well.
-It's necessary to install dependencies.
-Bundler relies on the `build-essential` package on Ubuntu for some of this project's dependencies.
-Once bundler is installed just run `bundle` from within the src folder of the project.
-This will take care of all the dependencies necessary to run the bot.
-If bundler complains about being unable to find the right version of bundler, use: `bundle update --bundler` You must have at least 1GB of RAM in order to install the dependencies.
-The bundle command will inexplicably fail if you have less than that.
-The bot works fine with less RAM after the dependencies are installed however.

-Once you have ruby and the dependencies installed, run `bundle exec ruby minecraft_bot.rb`
+Once you've got ruby installed, it should be as simple as running `start.sh`

+You'll be prompted to insert your DigitalOcean and Discord API keys into their config files, but then things should just work.

 # Other Important Info:
+- The first time you run the bot, bundler will need to compile a couple of ruby gems with native extensions.
+This process requires 1GB of RAM at minimum to complete or it will fail with an incoherent error message.
 - The bot will automatically transfer all SSH keys stored in your DigitalOcean account that contain "minecraft" in their name to any droplets it creates.
 - All droplets created by the bot are tagged with "minecraft-bot" within DigitalOcean.

 ### Can I invite the bot to my Discord server without self-hosting it?
 No. The bot is highly specialized and it would require me to pay to store your server files and run your server.
 If you'd like a way to run the bot 24/7 for free, check out https://cloud.google.com/free
-GCP will provide you with an f1-micro compute instance 100% free of charge.
+GCP will provide you with an e2-micro compute instance 100% free of charge.
 It's not very powerful, but it's more than capable of hosting this bot.
 You could also host the bot on the cheapest DigitalOcean droplet possible, but $5/month is infinitely more than $0/month.